marcelovani/drupalci/README.md

 [ ] Add a comment on the top of generated files to say its been generated

 [ ] Replace strings on the copied templates i.e. D8 becomes D7

+[ ] Rewrite the php scripts to use classes